MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/ns-d3dumddi-_d3dddiarg_lock.md

 [in] A <a href="..\d3dumddi\ns-d3dumddi-_d3dddi_lockflags.md">D3DDDI_LOCKFLAGS</a> structure that indicates, in bit-field flags, how to lock the resource.
 Note that some flags are mutually exclusive with other flags.
 For more information, see the following Remarks section.

-#### - Range

-[in] A D3DDDIRANGE structure that describes the subrange of the linear resource to lock.

 #### - Area

 [in] A <a href="https://msdn.microsoft.com/library/windows/hardware/ff569234">RECT</a> structure that describes the subrectangle of the surface to lock.